-The first £5,000 of a taxpayer's dividend income will be exempt from income tax, but will not reduce total taxable income.
+The first £2,000 of a taxpayer's dividend income will be exempt from income tax (the "tax free allowance") but will not reduce total taxable income.
 As a result, dividends within the allowance will count as taxable income when determining how much of the basic rate band or higher rate band has been used.